BlokasLabs/pisound-docs/Home.md

 ## Print Your Own Case

-To take the setup process one step further, you can 3D-print your own case.
+To take the setup process one step further, you can even 3D-print your own case.
 All necessary files can be found [here](https://github.com/BlokasLabs/pisound-case).

 ![pisound-case](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/pisound-case.png)